Status: Commercial Production

 Technical Report: NI 43-101 Preliminary Economic Assessment Report

-The wholly-owned La Trinidad gold mine sits within a grouping of 11 concessions totaling 60,204 hectares in Sinaloa, Mexico.
+The wholly-owned La Trinidad Mine sits within a grouping of 11 concessions totaling 60,204 hectares in Sinaloa, Mexico.
 The gold mine is approximately 110 kilometers southeast of the city of Mazatlan and 42 kilometers southeast of the town of Rosario.

 La Trinidad was previously mined by Eldorado Gold Corp. ("Eldorado") from 1996-98.
 After completing a preliminary economic assessment, negotiating surface rights and receiving environmental permits, Marlin has completed construction and declared commercial production at La Trinidad on November 1, 2014.